Pscheidl/pscheidl.github.io/_posts/2021-04-03-rust-kubernetes-operators.md

 }
 ```

-Create simply means to create a deployment with the Echo service pods, Delete means there is a delition timestamp on the `Echo` resource and subresources must be deleted first.
+Create simply means to create a deployment with the Echo service pods, Delete means there is a deletion timestamp on the `Echo` resource and subresources must be deleted first.
 Finally, NoOp means the resource is in desired state and nothing should be done.

 How does the `determine_action` function, defined as